The trip so far is going well, and I am safe at my sister’s home; and currently, Abby and I are keeping each other’s company.

 A lovely couple joined me for my meal, and they were traveling back home to Florida from New York.
 We had a great conversation about train travel and Newfies.
 I told them I was going to see Abby the Newfie.

 After dinner, I went back to my room, and soon after, the car attendant made my room up for the night.
-Bedtime was a little early because we were scheduled to arrive in Charleston at 4:50 am.
+Bedtime was a little early because we arrived in Charleston at 4:50 am.

 Around 10:30 or so, there was a knock on the door, and it was the police.
 Great!
 They were looking for a male with a black backpack, well I fit that description, but I had the wrong one and not one they were looking for, thankfully.
 I have to admit I wasn’t fully aware of the situation at that time.

-The following day I found out someone stole one of the conductor’s bags from the dining car.
-This act could be a federal offense because Amtrak employees are federal employees, I believe.
+I found out someone stole one of the conductor’s bags from the dining car the following day.
+I believe this act could be a federal offense because Amtrak employees are federal employees.

 Arriving at Charleston, S.C.